FlexMeasures/flexmeasures/documentation/dev/ci.rst

 Automate deployment via Github actions and Git
 ------------------------------------------------

-At FlexMeasures headquarters, we implemented a specifig workflow to automate our deployment.
+At FlexMeasures headquarters, we implemented a specific workflow to automate our deployment.
 It uses the Github action workflow (see the ``.github/workflows`` directory), which pushes to a remote upstream repository.
 We use this workflow to build and deploy the project to our staging server.

 Documenting this might be useful for self-hosters, as well.
 The GitHub Actions workflows are triggered by commits being pushed to the repository, but it can also inspire your custom deployment script.